-Study programme: Social Science
+Study Program: Computer Science

-Hometown and country: Singapore, Singapore
+Hometown and Country: Singapore, Singapore

-Home university: Macalester College
+Home University: Macalester College

-Study program: Psychology
+Study Program: Psychology

 I choose to come to Amsterdam because of how bustling I knew the city would be and its central location in Europe.
 I also knew that everyone would speak English and I could easily communicate (of course, I did end up picking up some Dutch!).

-Amsterdam might be small but there's always so much going on.
+Amsterdam might be small, but there's always so much going on.
 I’ve walked into cheese shops with the goal of tasting everything, biked through several parks, and explored every nook and cranny of the Rijksmuseum.
 It’s busy and crowded and I love this about Amsterdam.
 There’s never a dull moment.

 I love that there’s a social aspect to the program.
 I’ve gotten to see places and take part in activities that might not have been possible without the program (like going to the Anne Frank Huis).
 I also really enjoy having the resources and support that the program offers.